-The Presiding Judges of the Juvenile Courts for the counties of Los Angeles, San Diego, San Bernardino, Riverside, Imperial and Orange are committed to making the Inter-county Transfer Protocol a permanent procedure for the Southern California counties.
-The protocol was first enacted as a pilot project for six months commencing on August 4, 2014.
-The purpose of the pilot was to refine the provisions of the protocol, as needed, based on the application of the protocol procedures.
+The Presiding Judges of the Juvenile Courts, of the Superior Courts, for the counties of Los Angeles, San Diego, San Bernardino, Riverside, Imperial and Orange are committed to making the Intercounty Transfer Protocol a permanent procedure for the Southern California counties.
+The protocol shall first be enacted as a pilot project for six months commencing on August 4, 2014.
+The purpose of the pilot is to refine the provisions of the protocol, as needed, based on the application of the protocol procedures.